 It weighs around 5.4grams only.
 Below are some of the main features of the Dodo flight controller.

 - The company also donates some money, every time you buy a flight controller.
 So, your money is worth investing in and also going for a good cause.

 - It also has a micro USB socket and dedicated WS2811-style LEDs connector.

 - It is dirt cheap, and if you buy it from their official website, you get it for $10.
 So, if you are a beginner and don’t want to spend a lot of money and still want a good controller, then Dodo is for you.

 10- ABUSEMARK NAZE32 FLIGHT CONTROLLER

-This comes at 10th number in our top 10 list but still worth, taking a look.
+This comes at the 10th number in our top 10 list but is still worth looking at.
 Its dimensions are 6 x 4 x 0.4 inches, and it weighs around 0.3 ounces.
 It is compatible with receivers like Sum, Spektrum Satellite, PWM, and PPM.

-- If you buy the full kit, you will be getting the 1x 2×5 header, 1x RC breakout cable and 1x 3×6 right angle header as well.
+- If you buy the full kit, you will be getting the 1x 2×5 header, 1x RC breakout cable, and 1x 3×6 right-angle header as well.

 - It also has a low-resolution barometer that allows it to have altitude logging.